5jt/dyalog-cookbook/manuscript/07_DebuggingEXEs.md

 Imagine the following situation: when MyApp is started with a double-click on the DYAPP and then tested everything works just fine.
 When you create a stand-alone EXE from the DYAPP and execute it with some appropriate parameter it does not create the CSV files.
 In this situation obviously you need to debug the EXE.
 In this chapter we'll discuss how to achieve that.

+In addition we will make `MyApp.exe` return an exit code.

 ## Configuration settings